-Professors: Bartz (Chair W, S), Frantz, Furchak, Furge, Slough, T. Smith, Stevens-Truss (Chair), Williams
+Professors: Bartz (Chair), Furchak, Furge, Shannon, Stachowski, Stevens-Truss, Tresca, Williams

-The chemistry program stresses the art of scientific thought and the role of chemistry in society.
+The chemistry program is an American Chemical Society (ACS) approved pre-professional undergraduate program that stresses the art of scientific thought and the role of chemistry in society.
 Chemistry students benefit from a close working relationship with faculty members in an atmosphere that encourages research.
 Majors can gain preparation suitable for graduate study in chemistry, biochemistry, chemical and materials engineering, environmental sciences, pharmacology, medicinal chemistry, clinical chemistry, or molecular biology.
-Other professional schools open to chemistry graduates include the following: human, dental, or veterinary medicine; business administration; or patent or environmental law.
+Other professional opportunities open to chemistry graduates include: medical, dental, or veterinary schools; business administration; patent or environmental law.
 Majors will also have a background appropriate for becoming a professional research or process chemist in industrial, pharmaceutical, or government laboratories; teaching high school or community college chemistry; doing environmental monitoring or remediation; working in sales, product development, or in laboratory safety; becoming a writer on science topics, working in science libraries or other information services, doing conservation work in art museums; or performing forensic analyses for law enforcement agencies.